 Influenza and Respiratory Viral Infections

-Dr. Carrie Byington studies the epidemiology, etiology, and management of infants with fever who are younger than 90 days old.
+Dr. Emily Thorell is continuing our decades-long research on epidemiology, etiology, and management of infants with fever who are younger than 90 days old.

-Dr. Anne Blaschke's lab focuses on development of improved diagnostic tests for bacterial and viral infections in a variety of settings and specimens including blood, pleural fluid, CSF, and joint fluid.
+Dr. Anne Blaschke's lab has developed and extended novel molecular testing strategies to assist in the understanding of the pathogen-based epidemiology of invasive bacterial disease in children.
+The lab focuses on the development of improved rapid diagnostic tests for the management of bacterial and viral infections in a variety of settings and specimens, including blood, pleural fluid, CSF, and joint fluid.